Super Princess Peach: Plot

-Peach and Perry travel through eight different areas across the island, rescuing various Toads and defeating enemies along the way.
-Because of the Goomba's earlier flaunting of the scepter, emotional energy had been dispersed all over the island causing the residents to experience various moods.
-Peach is affected but has better control, even gaining new abilities from each emotion.
-After defeating a boss and clearing the current area, Perry's backstory is revealed in flashbacks: long ago, Perry was a young boy with magical powers whose earliest memories were in the woods on the mountainside of Vibe Island.
-He was adopted by an old man who he came to call "Grandpa".
+Peach and Perry rescue Toads and fight back against Bowser's minions as they explore the different regions of the island.
+Because of the Goomba's earlier flaunting of the scepter, emotional energies known as Vibes have been dispersed all over the island, and many of Bowser's minions are still influenced by them.
+Peach is also affected upon arrival, but because she was not directly affected by the scepter, she has better control, gaining new abilities from each.
+Each time she defeats a boss and clears an area, Perry's backstory is revealed in flashbacks seen in his dreams as he sleeps opposite Peach at a campfire during the night.
+Long ago, Perry was a young boy with magical powers whose earliest memory was finding himself on a mountainside.
+He was adopted by an old man whom he came to call "Grandpa".
 One day, Perry was confronted by a pair of enigmatic magicians who had seemingly heard of the boy's powers and transformed him into an umbrella.
-The wizard and his henchman captured Perry and brought him toward an unconfirmed location, but he managed to escape by wiggling free from his captors and fell onto the road.
+The wizard and his henchman captured Perry and brought him toward an unconfirmed location, but he escaped by wiggling free from his captors and fell onto the road.
 Some time later, a traveling merchant found him and sold him to Toadsworth.

-After defeating Giant Kamek and freeing Luigi, the duo arrive at Bowser's Villa where they meet Bowser and Army Hammer Bro.
-Bowser uses the Vibe Scepter to increase Army Hammer Bro's power with rage, but Peach bests him nonetheless.
-She then fights Bowser himself, and after his own defeat, the Koopa King uses the Vibe Scepter to turn into a giant, yet Peach and Perry defeat him again by throwing Bob-ombs at him, then whacking him out of the villa with the Scepter.
-After Bowser's final defeat, Peach frees Mario, they rejoice and return to the Mushroom Kingdom alongside Luigi and the Toads, with the Vibe Scepter left floating in space.
+After defeating Giant Kamek, the penultimate boss, and freeing Luigi, Peach and Perry arrive at Bowser's Villa, where they confront Bowser and Army Hammer Bro.
+Bowser uses the Vibe Scepter to increase Army Hammer Bro's power with Rage, but Peach bests him and his fellow Hamer Bros.
+She then fights Bowser himself, and after his own defeat, the Koopa King uses the scepter to grow to colossal proportions.
+Peach and Perry defeat him again by throwing Bob-ombs at him, then send him flying out of the villa.
+Peach frees Mario and takes everyone home to the Mushroom Kingdom.
+Meanwhile, the scepter, dropped by Bowser after Peach sent him flying, is left to an unknown fate, although an epilogue text suggests that, in a breaking of the fourth wall, it may be in the player's house, influencing their parents' emotions.

-Release
+Development

 Super Princess Peach was first announced by Nintendo in October 2004 with the exclusion of a posted release date.
 It was first released in Japan on October 20, 2005.
 It later came out in North America and Europe on February 27 and May 26, 2006, respectively.

+When discussing Peach's portrayal in the game, Shigeru Miyamoto, creator of the character and the Mario franchise, stated that it was important for Nintendo for Peach to be "Peach-like", meaning that she evokes the "free optimism of a Princess."
+He explained that she has never seen herself as being "protected" by Mario, and that their intended image of her is an image of strength, due to many Nintendo developers being used to a matriarchal figure at home.

+The four emotions Peach can express via the Vibes were inspired by the Japanese concept of kidoairaku (きどあいらく).